rung/training-devenv-security/1-exercise1/README.md

 ## Additional Exercise
 - Investigate other tokens
-  - Password Manager(like 1Password, Lastpass)
+  - Password Manager(such as 1Password, Lastpass)
   - Local Application(Slack, etc)
   - Other public cloud services